varnerlab/CHEME-1800-Computing-Book/unit-1-basics/functions.md

 Another common programming tasks you'll encounter is iterating over a list of items, and perhaps performning a task using each item.
 For example, finding the sum of a list experimental values so that you can estimate a mean value, or translating words in an article from language to another, etc. Consider two ways to iterate over a collection of items, a `for-loop` and a `while-loop`.

 #### For-loops
+[For-loops](https://en.wikipedia.org/wiki/For_loop) execute a block of code a fixed number of times.
-[For-loops have a long history dating back to the late 1950s](https://en.wikipedia.org/wiki/For_loop).
-For-loops are key language constructs in most traditional and modern programming languages.
+[For-loops](https://en.wikipedia.org/wiki/For_loop) have a long history in computing dating back to the late 1950s.
+For-loops are key language constructs in all modern programming languages.
 For-loops have two parts: a header and a body.

-The header of a `for-loop` defines the iteration while body holds the code that is executed once per iteration.
+The header of a `for-loop` defines the iteration count while body holds the code that is executed once per iteration.
 The header of a `for-loop` typically declares an explicit loop counter or loop variable which tells the body which iteration is being executed.
 Thus, `for-loops` are used when the number of iterations is known before entering the loop.

 Let's look at the structure and syntax of a `for-loop` in [Julia](https://docs.julialang.org), [Python](https://www.python.org) and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) where we are iterating over a fixed range of values: